rajnirvanalabs/electroneumphp/README.md

 Step 3: Edit example.php with your ip (`127.0.0.1` for localhost) and port of Monero Wallet RPC (in the example it's `127.0.0.1:28080`)

 Step 4: Open your browser with your ip of XMPP, apache or NGINX server and execute example.php.
-If the library works, it will print your Monero address
+If the library works, it will print your Electroneum address